Nahalius/accoin/README.md

-Trying to build decentralized accounting system based on the blockcjain technology.
+Trying to build decentralized accounting system based on the blockchain technology.